 Though many of her poems speak to her personal experience with depression, suicide attempts, and fraught family relationships, a great deal of her work wasn’t at all autobiographical.
 Her life might have been a trial, but her writing was artful and is firmly established in the canon of American poetry.

 - To Bedlam and Part Way Back (1960)

 - Words for Dr. Y (1978)

 - Anne Sexton: A Biography by Diane Wood Middlebrook

 - Anne Sexton: A Portrait in Letters edited by Linda Gray Sexton

-*This post contains affiliate links.
-If the product is purchased by linking through, Literary Ladies Guide receives a modest commission, which helps maintain our site and helps it to continue growing
+*These are Amazon Affiliate and Bookshop.org Affiliate links.
+If a product is purchased by linking through, Literary Ladies Guide receives a modest commission, which helps maintain our site and helps it to continue growing!